 The program mission aligns with the University mission to emphasize in-depth disciplinary knowledge and its application to academic and professional environments.
 Students achieve success through the studied acquisition of content knowledge, the demonstration of discipline-specific skills and dispositions as well as mastery of general education competencies such as critical thinking, effective communication, and independent learning.

-7 Assessment and Benchmark SLO 1.2 - F-9 II A-E RADS 356, and RADS 220L Exam I Average Assessment: Students will provide patient care and comfort to patients while performing radiographic procedures.
-RADS 220L examination I average grade.
+7 Assessment and Benchmark SLO 1.2 - RADS 320L Exam I and RADS 467 F-26

+Assessment: Students will provide patient care and comfort to patients while performing radiographic procedures.